CarolaneLFBV/carolanelfbv/README.md

 ## ⬆️ What I am up to...
 * I'm currently...
   ```
-  - Developing FinanceTrackr, a small iOS app to track monthly budget!
+  - Developing a new ios app from scratch (currently gathering technology tools and ideas)
-  - Trying to learn Vapor and more!
   ```
 * In the near future...
   - Enhance my iOS development skills